OtakarJ/M-NewTemplate2020/README.md

-# M-NewTemplate2020
+# 👾 New Template 2020

-Basic HTML & CSS template for M Job Postings
+Basic HTML & CSS template for 👾 Job Postings